Skip to main content

 You can ask for compensation if your landlord or agent breaks deposit protection rules.

-The rules only apply if you have an assured shorthold tenancy.
+The rules apply if you have an assured tenancy that either:

 Your landlord or agent must:

-• protect your deposit within 30 days of receiving it
+• register your deposit with a protection scheme within 30 days of receiving it

-• give you written information within 30 days
+• give you written information about the scheme within 30 days

-• keep your deposit protected throughout the tenancy
+• keep your deposit protected throughout your tenancy

-The court could tell them to pay you 1 to 3 times the deposit amount if they do not do this.
+The court could tell your landlord to pay you 1 to 3 times the deposit amount if they do not do this.

 2. Get legal advice